ajmaurais/DTarray_pro/README.md

 ```

 ## Usage
 From folder containing DTAFilter files with the format `<sample_name>.dtafilter`.
+[DTsetup](https://github.com/ajmaurais/DTsetup) can be used to automatically setup the folder from multiple samples.
 ```bash
 DTarray
 ```
-See `~/local/<program_directory>/helpFile.pdf` for detailed explanation of optional arguments or use `DTarray -h` to see help file from the terminal.
+See `~/local/<program_directory>/helpFile.pdf` for a detailed explanation of optional arguments or use `DTarray -h` to see help file from the terminal.